Amardeep Singh Aujla: Commander, 268 Infantry Brigade

 Lieutenant General Aujla commanded the 268 Infantry Brigade from 30 Dec 2013 to 15 Jun 2015.
 Numerous successful operations were conducted under his stewardship leading to the establishment of complete dominance and absolute control along the line of Control while giving impetus to Defence Infrastructure development in an enormous manner.

 General Officer Commanding 28 Infantry Division

-Lieutenant General Aujla held the reigns of 28 Infantry Division from 1 Nov 2019 to 3 Dec 2020.
+Lieutenant General Aujla held the reins of 28 Infantry Division from 1 Nov 2019 to 3 Dec 2020.
 Under his leadership, a series of highly successful operations were executed, resulting in the firm establishment of total supremacy and unchallenged control along the Line of Control.

 General Officer Commanding XV Corps

 Lieutenant General Aujla assumed command of the prestigious XV Corps as the 51st General Officer Commanding on 10 May 2022.
-"Emphasizing the Essence of Ground Soldiership" the mainstay of his mission was to connect with every man on the field.
-During the course of his tenure, a reenactment of the historic Budgam landing unfolded, which was a poignant reminder of the Indian Army's triumph in the face of the first war initiated by the Pakistani forces, a testament to the indomitable spirit and glory of our Armed Forces.
+"Emphasizing the Essence of Ground Soldiership", he organized leadership to cater towards helping and communicating with soldiers.

 Colonel of The Rajputana Rifles Regiment

 Lieutenant General Aujla took over as the 19th Colonel of the Regiment of Rajputana Rifles on 1 May 2023 from Lt Gen CP Cariappa.